Merlion Programme 2026

 • Drafting of a financial statement before the end of the calendar year outlining the actions carried out or planned.

-The progress report and the financial statement must be sent to the Embassy of France in Singapore before 31 October of the first year (see the contact details below).
+For French applicants, the progress report and the financial statement must be sent to the Embassy of France in Singapore before 31 October of the first year (see the contact details below).

 Merlion Project